Critical configurations for two projective views, a new approach: Introduction

 \section{Introduction}

 In computer vision, one of the main problems is that of \emph{structure from motion}, where given a set of $2$-dimensional images the task is to reconstruct a scene in $3$-space and find the camera positions in this scene.
-Over time, multiple techniques have been developed for solving these problems for varying camera models and under different assumptions on the space and image points.
+Over time, many techniques have been developed for solving these problems for varying camera models and under different assumptions on the space and image points \cite{maybank1993theory, hartleyzisserman}.
 In general, with enough images and enough points in each image, one can uniquely recover all information about the original scene.
 However, there are also some configurations of points and images where a unique recovery is never possible.
-These were described as far back as 1941 by Krames \cite{Krames1941}, who referred to these configurations as \enquote{Gefährliche Örter}, nowadays called \emph{critical configurations}.
-Krames showed that for two cameras, a configuration is critical only if the points and the two camera centers all lie on a real ruled quadric surface.
-More recent references on critical configurations include that of \cite{maybank1993theory} and \cite{hartleyzisserman}.
+These are called \emph{critical configurations}.

-The result by Krames comes with a partial converse, listing some of the critical configurations for two views.
-Hartley and Kahl extended this to complete characterizations of critical configurations for two calibrated cameras \cite{HKCalibrated} and for arbitrarily many projective cameras \cite{HK}.
-However, their latter classification has some mistakes for three or more cameras, as some configurations are claimed to be critical although they are not, while other critical configurations are not listed.
-This article develops new and rigorous algebro-geometric techniques for the classification of critical configurations
+Much work has been done to understand critical configurations for various settings \cite{buchanan1988twistedcubic, hartley2000, hartleyKahlAstrom2001, HKCalibrated, bertolini2007criticalOneView, HK, bertolini2020criticalRank, BunchananCriticalLines}, with results dating as far back as 1941 \cite{Krames1941}.
+While interesting from a purely theoretical viewpoint, critical configurations also play a part in practical applications.
+Even though critical configurations are rare in real-life reconstruction problems when enough data is available (due to noise), it has been shown that as the configurations approach the critical ones, reconstruction algorithms tend to become less and less stable \cite{stability, HK, bertoliniStability}.